 Skip to main content

 getbased can overlay genetic context on your blood work.
-Drop a raw DNA file from AncestryDNA, 23andMe, or another major provider and getbased scans it for 47 health-relevant SNPs, then surfaces that context alongside the biomarkers you’re already tracking — so the AI can factor in your genetics when interpreting lab results.
+Drop a raw DNA file from AncestryDNA, 23andMe, MyHeritage, FTDNA, Living DNA, Illumina GenomeStudio, DNAEra, or another compatible provider and getbased scans it for 47 health-relevant SNPs.
+Those findings surface in the Genome lens, the Genetic Modifiers dashboard widget, marker details, and AI context.
 No account, no upload, no cloud processing.

 Supported providers